|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The first Ontario government policy failure was to encourage electrical energy conservation via a high per kWh electricity price.
 However, the actual consequences of that policy have been to cause end users to substitute fossil fuels for grid supplied electricity and to discourage storage of grid supplied energy.
 Energy storage is essential for efficient use of the electricity grid's shared generation, transmission and distribution resouces.
 Absent energy storage more generation, more transmission and more distribution are required which effectively increases rather than decreases the blended electricity rate.

 A second Ontario government policy failure has been the misallocation of the Global Adjustment.
 The Global Adjustment is a financial adder which is used to make the total electricity system revenue equal the total electricity system expenses.
 The Global Adjustment is currently allocated to electricity customers in proportion to their energy consumption, which aggravates the first policy problem.
 The Global Adjustment should be allocated to customers in proportion to their monthly peak demand.
-To enable proper allocation of the Global Adjustment all electricity customers should be billed for monthly peak demand.
+To enable proper allocation of the Global Adjustment all electricity customers should be billed for monthly peak demand with a 2 hour exponential time constant.
 That billing could easily be done using existing smart electricity meters but has not occurred due to Ontario government policy failure.

-A fourth Ontario government policy failure is constraining non-fossil generation or exporting non-fossil generation at about $0.01 / kWh instead of selling the surplus non-fossil energy in Ontario as interruptible energy for displacement of fossil fuels and for charging energy storage.
+A fourth Ontario government policy failure is constraining non-fossil generation or exporting non-fossil generation at about $0.01 / kWh instead of selling the surplus non-fossil energy in Ontario as interruptible energy for displacement of fossil fuels, for electrolytic hydrogen production and for charging energy storage.

 A fifth Ontario government policy failure is over subsidization of wind and solar generation in preference to nuclear generation.
 This over subsidization mainly occurs because the cost of energy storage, transmission and distribution per reliable delivered kWh for wind and solar generation is many times the corresponding cost of energy storage, transmission and distribution per reliable delivered kWh for nuclear generation.

-A sixth Ontario government policy failure is that for purely political reasons the Minister of Energy has directed uneconomic cutbacks in nuclear energy production in order to allow even more uneconomic intermittent renewable generation to operate.
+A sixth Ontario government policy failure is that for purely political reasons the Minister of Energy has directed uneconomic cutbacks in nuclear and hydraulic energy production in order to allow uneconomic intermittent renewable generation to operate.
 This policy makes no engineering or financial sense for the electricity ratepayers.

 A seventh Ontario government policy failure is that from time to time the government of Ontario is paying intermittent renewable generators to not generate.
 From the electricity ratepayer's perspective this policy makes no sense whatsoever.
-If due to contract terms a non-fossil generator has to be paid anyway, the available surplus electricity should be sold in Ontario for fossil fuel displacement and energy storage charging.
+If due to contract terms a non-fossil generator has to be paid anyway, the available surplus electricity should be sold in Ontario for fossil fuel displacement, electrolytic hydrogen production and energy storage charging.
 In order to sell that electicity the government must offer an Interruptible Electricity Service (IES) rate.

 A eighth Ontario government policy failure is that since 2002 the government of Ontario has failed to invest in more nuclear power.
 Today there is no hope of meeting the fossil fuel displacement requirements in the fossil fueled heating, transportation and behind the meter generation sectors for lack of sufficient nuclear power.
 This problem will get much worse on shutdown of the Pickering NGS.